Ousted Wellington mayor Justin Lester's recount bid declined

-Former Wellinton mayoral candidate Justin Lester's application for a vote recount has been declined.
+Former Wellington mayoral candidate Justin Lester's application for a vote recount has been declined.

 Final election results put Mayor Andy Foster just 62 votes ahead of Lester to claim Wellington's mayoralty.